 The commission has renewed a focus on selling avocados as a breakfast food, a move analysts say could be a major boon to the industry given the habitual nature of the meal.
 The commission’s marketing team also sought to “claim ownership of the American summer holidays” in 2012, launching an ad campaign that turned the Fourth of July into “the strongest holiday consumption event for avocados — ever,” according to a message from Commission Chairman Ed McFadden published in the group’s latest annual report.
 The commission’s tracking suggests its efforts are working; more than 98 million pounds of avocados moved through the system during this year’s July 4 campaign, compared to 54.5 million pounds just two years ago.

 The commission, which is overseen by the state Department of Food and Agriculture, is also relying on less conventional avenues for boosting the product’s widespread appeal.

 It now engages in promotional partnerships with 25 retail food operators, including large chains like Denny’s and Chipotle.
 It also works with smaller, local haunts.
-Molly Fagoni of Granite Bay’s Hawks Restaurant says she and her husband and business partner Mike Fagoni now try to incorporate avocados into their menu “more thoughtfully and more frequently” since they joined the commission’s artisan chefs program.
+Molly Fagnoni of Granite Bay’s Hawks Restaurant says she and her husband and business partner Mike Fagnoni now try to incorporate avocados into their menu “more thoughtfully and more frequently” since they joined the commission’s artisan chefs program.
 Creations include a salad built on a base of avocado mousse, and an open-faced Cajun shrimp sandwich with avocado, which the couple designed for the commission’s use.